Calcite on Limestone Specimen

 Calcite is a carbonate mineral and the most stable polymorph of calcium carbonate.
 The Mohs scale of mineral hardness, based on scratch hardness comparison, defines value 3 as "calcite".
 How is calcite formed?
 Calcite can form by direct precipitation from waters rich in calcium.
 As concentrations increase or the amount of water decreases crystals of solid calcite crystals form.
 Calcite can also form in caves and where springs emerge on the surface Calcite metaphysically is believed to amplify thought, improve memory, and promote development.

 Limestone is commonly white to gray in color with a Mohs hardness being 2-4.
 Limestone that is unusually rich in organic matter can be almost black in color, while traces of iron or manganese can give limestone an off-white to yellow to red color.
 Limestone can be found in shallow parts of the ocean between 30 degrees north latitude and 30 degrees south latitude.
 Limestone is forming in the Caribbean Sea, Indian Ocean, Persian Gulf, Gulf of Mexico, around Pacific Ocean islands, and within the Indonesian archipelago.
-Metaphysically, Limestone is an assisting stone said to be used to enhance healing properties and encourage purification.
+Metaphysically, Limestone is an assisting stone said to be utilized to enhance healing properties and encourage purification.

 Each piece is similar, though no item at Crystal Joys is exactly the same as every item is a unique stone that is non-fabricated.
 Slight variations in color, size and shape may exist.
 Every item at Crystal Joys is truly "one of a kind".
 Contact us if you would like to see the specific stone prior to purchase and we would be happy to send you a picture prior to shipment.